dbierer/filecms-website/README.md

 * Entirely file-based: does not require a database!
 * Very fast and flexible.
 * Once you've got it up and running, just upload HTML snippets and/or modify the configuration file.
+* Works on PHP 8.1

 License: Apache v2

 ## Initial Installation
-1. Clone the `filecms-website` repository to the project root of your new website.
+1. Clone the this repository to the project root of your new website.
   * If you have `git` installed run this command from a command prompt / terminal window:
 ```
 git clone https://github.com/dbierer/filecms-website.git /path/to/website